 Unfortunately Ascari was to be declared bankrupt in 2010.
 It’s low volume, highly bespoke cars stopped being built and the company closed.
 The Ascari race resort still appears to be open.
 It’s not clear how many examples of the Ascari A10 were completed.
 The A10 that was used for press work: OU55GWJ is listed as not MOT’d which means it’s not legal to be driven in the UK.
 Details for this car listed below.

-This one example may have ended up being the only example built of the Ascari A10, a sad end for a company that had shown much innovation in motorsport and road cars.
+This one example may have ended up being the only finished example of the Ascari A10, a sad end for a company that had shown much innovation in motorsport and road cars.